mikaeltalberg/EB-Okonomi/BETA_DEPLOYMENT_PLAN.md

 - Test locally first (you're doing this ✅)
 - Commit frequently with clear messages
 - Keep `dev` branch for experimental work
-- Use main for "ready to deploy" code
+- Use master for "ready to deploy" code

 ---